Local alpha-removal strength in the mean-field approximation: Introduction

 There exist some methods aiming to identify and quantify the clustering effect in the mean-field states.
 In case one can intuitively build a model cluster wave function, its overlap with the mean-field state gives a possible measure of the clustering \cite{MKSRHT06}.
 Recently, another method, which does not require a model wave function, has been proposed to visualize possible cluster correlations using the mean-field wave functions \cite{MT22}.
 However, the application of the method seemingly become more and more difficult as the nucleon number increases.

-The localization function, introduced into nuclear physics by Reinhard and collaborators \cite{RMUO11}, is a possible measure of alpha-particle formation.
+The localization function, introduced into nuclear physics by Reinhard and collaborators \cite{RMUO11}, is a possible measure of $\alpha$-particle formation.
 Similar functions were introduced in molecular physics to investigate the shell structure and the chemical bonding \cite{BE98}.
-Nevertheless, Since it only needs one-body densities, such as kinetic and current densities, the calculation requires negligible computational cost.
+Since it only needs one-body densities, such as kinetic and current densities, the calculation requires negligible computational cost.
 In addition, it is given as a function of the spatial coordinates.
-Thus, one can identify the location of the alpha particles.
+Thus, one can identify the location of the $\alpha$ particles.
 Because of these advantageous properties, the localization function has been adopted in a number of studies for the cluster correlations within the mean-field theory \cite{ZSN16,SN17,IM18,Tan19,MBNEKV21,RVNZZM22}.
 However, it should be noted that the localization function does not examine whether the four nucleons exist next to each other.
 It tells us information on the conditional pair density for particles of the same kind, $P_{q\sigma}(\vecr,\vecr')$ where $q=n,p$ and $\sigma=\pm 1/2$.
-As is clearly mentioned in Ref.~\cite{RMUO11}, it is just a first step in identifying the region where localized four nucleons are located.
-The purpose of the present paper is to propose the next step, ``local alpha strength'', as a measure of {\it localized four nucleons} that can be easily estimated in the mean-field theory.
+Reference~\cite{RMUO11} clearly states that the localization function is just the first step to identifying the $\alpha$ cluster.
+The $\alpha$ cluster requires the four nucleons to gather in a localized region inside the nucleus, which cannot be checked by the localization function.
+Properties of the localization function were studied in Ref.~\cite{KHME22}, concluding that it is not sensitive to the compactness of the $\alpha$ particle.
+Therefore, the purpose of the present paper is to propose the next step, ``local $\alpha$-removal strength,'' as a measure of {\it four localized nucleons} that can be easily estimated in the mean-field theory.